 Batreaux from The Legend of Zelda: Skyward Sword is a demon with vampirish traits.
 He's friendly though, to the point of playing games with little girls, and his one true desire is to become a human and live peacefully among them.
 In his demon form he unwillingly releases an evil aura that makes the resident cats go crazy at night however.

 Katrina is a much more interesting take.
 She's actually the Big Bad of the game, but her sense of good and evil is a bit... unusual, and falls much more into Well-Intentioned Extremist territory than true villainy.
 She doesn't want the Hero as a puppet, which she could easily do by biting him or using her magic on him, but wants him to help and love her by his own free will.
-Katrina turned Tanya because she genuinely thought it was the right thing to do, it's suggested she leaves the town in peace in part because she believes the residents to be her subjects and she is their benevolent ruler, she likely saved Boris's life by giving him shelter and a job at the castle as gatekeeper when she found him wandering the forest alone at night, and thinks she can sufficiently control Avoozl to prevent the death and destruction he would bring if allowed into the world.
-In fact she doesn't even want to release him to use as a weapon for destroying or conquering the world, she only wants the "endless night" he would usher in because she's terrified of the helplessness of being a vampire in the daytime: Anyone could stake her during the day and she can't do anything about it.
+Katrina turned Tanya because she genuinely thought it was the right thing to do, it's suggested she leaves the town in peace in part because she believes the residents to be her subjects and she is their benevolent ruler, she likely saved Boris's life by giving him shelter and a job at the castle as gatekeeper when she found him wandering the forest alone at night, and thinks she can sufficiently control Avoozl to prevent the death and destruction it would bring if allowed into the world.
+In fact she doesn't even want to release it to use as a weapon for destroying or conquering the world, she only wants the "endless night" it would usher in because she's terrified of the helplessness of being a vampire in the daytime: Anyone could stake her during the day and she can't do anything about it.
 The only two characters she is explicitly known to have bitten and turned are Ad Avis and Tanya.
 The former was a Smug Snake who pretty much deserved it, and as mentioned above she genuinely thought it was the right thing to do to Tanya.
 Otherwise the game is unclear over whether vampires in the Quest for Glory universe must feed on human blood, how much, and how often.

 One of the scenarios in Osu!
 Tatakae!
 Ouendan!
 2 involves helping Gorou Ookami (which translates as "fifth son of the wolf", appropriately enough), a Wolf Man who transforms when he sees something that so much as looks like the full moon, control his transformation while on a date with a human girl.
 When he reveals his true nature to the girl at the end of the stage, if you've done well enough, she decides she likes him that way.